wp-plugins/shopp-product-page-browser-sppb/readme.txt

 = What version of Shopp do I need? =

-This 1.2.5 version of the plugin has been tested with Shopp 1.2.5 release.
-If you are using Shopp 1.1.x, please download version 1.0.2 of this plugin.
+This 1.3 version of the plugin has been tested with Shopp 1.3.x release.
+If you are using Shopp 1.1.x, please download version 1.0.2 of this plugin, for Shopp 1.2.x you will need version 1.2.5 of this plugin.

 == Screenshots ==

-1. The settings page
+1. The settings page (version 1.0 and version 1.2)

-2. Where to put the code in product.php when using version 1.2.5
+2. The settings page (version 1.3)

 3. Where to put the code in product.php when using version 1.0.x

+4. Where to put the code in product.php when using version 1.2.5

+5. Where to put the code in product.php when using version 1.3

-4. What it looks like on your product page
+6. What it looks like on your product page

 == Changelog ==
+= 1.3 =
+-New version to work with Shopp 1.3.x.
+-Restructured code and files to match our generally used plugin structure -Converted code to match Shopp dot notation
+-Added feature to use predefined Shopp image-setting

 = 1.2.5 =
-New version to work with Shopp 1.2.5.
-No need to update if you are using Shopp 1.1.x
+-New version to work with Shopp 1.2.5.
+No need to update if you are using Shopp 1.1.x -Added the $cat variable due to a change in Shopp handling categories

 = 1.2 =
-New version to work with Shopp 1.2r6 beta.
+-New version to work with Shopp 1.2r6 beta.
 No need to update if you are not using the 1.2 (beta) version of Shopp.
 Due to changes to the Shopp Menu (in Admin Panel) we have added the 'Shopp Extra' parent menu which will facilitate all our Shopp plugins.

 = 1.0.1 =
-Corrected stylesheet loading. <br />
+-Corrected stylesheet loading.
-Quotes and Double Quotes can be used in 'Previous' and 'Next' input field.
+-Quotes and Double Quotes can be used in 'Previous' and 'Next' input field.

 = 1.0 =
-Added comments.<br />
+-Added comments.
-First version on WordPress SVN.
+-First version on WordPress SVN.

 = 0.2 =
-Optimized some of the code.
+-Optimized some of the code.

 = 0.1 =
-First version.
+-First version.
 Ready to be tested.

 == Upgrade Notice ==
+= 1.3 =
+-New version to work with Shopp 1.3.x.
+No need to update if you are using an older Shopp version.

 = 1.2.5 =
-New version to work with Shopp 1.2.5.
+-New version to work with Shopp 1.2.5.
 No need to update if you are using Shopp 1.1.x

 = 1.2 =
-New version to work with Shopp 1.2r6 beta.
+-New version to work with Shopp 1.2r6 beta.
 No need to update if you are not using the 1.2 (beta) version of Shopp.

 = 1.0.1 =
-Fixed stylesheet loading. <br />
+-Fixed stylesheet loading. <br />
-Quotes and Double Quotes can be used in 'Previous' and 'Next' input field.
+-Quotes and Double Quotes can be used in 'Previous' and 'Next' input field.

 = 1.0 =
-Added comments.<br />
+-Added comments.
-First version on WordPress SVN.
+-First version on WordPress SVN.